gregmarine/isotopical/public/assets/collections/recipes/instant-pot-chicken-and-noodles.md

 # Instructions

-1. Set Instant Pot to Saute mode
+1. Set Instant Pot to Saute mode (I set at least 20 minutes just to be sure)
 2. Add butter and allow to fully melt
-3. Add broth, cream of chicken soup, 1/2 tsp of salt, pepper, garlic, garlic powder, and seasoning.
-Stir until combined
+3. Add cream of chicken soup, broth, 1/2 tsp of salt, pepper, garlic, garlic powder, and seasoning.
+Stir until combined (I usually combine until it simmers)
-4. Add the chicken and cancel saute mode
+4. Add the chicken breasts and cancel saute mode
 5. Secure lid on the pot, set the steam release knob to sealing position
 6. Press Pressure Cook button, set time for 12 mins on High Pressure (If chicken is frozen, set to 18 minutes)
 7. Once the cook cycle completes, do a 10 minute natural release followed by a manual release